-What Mediterranean dreams are made of.
-Meander down sun-kissed cobblestone streets, shaded by medieval walled towns and find yourself at the precipice of turquoise Adriatic waters, shimmering with a jewel-like intensity.
+Croatia is what Mediterranean dreams are made of.
+Meander down sun-kissed cobblestone streets, shaded by mediaeval walled towns and find yourself at the precipice of turquoise Adriatic waters, shimmering with a jewel-like intensity.

 Despite the almost thousand-year old history of Croatia’s capital city, Zagreb is known as a young and modern metropolis with the heart and soul of ‘Old Town’ Croatia.
 Travellers are encouraged to explore the Neo-Gothic architecture on foot, scoring a front row seat to some incredible street art, coffee shops hidden amongst the classic facades, and lush gardens.
 Widely considered as the political, commercial and cultural heart of Croatia, Zagreb is a true feast for your senses!

 No visit to Croatia is complete without a trip to the medieval walled city of Dubrovnik.
 The place where stark white baroque architecture meets the sparkling turquoise Adriatic sea, it’s as captivatingly beautiful as it sounds.
 Within the city walls, find hidden wine bars, waterfront seafood restaurants, white pebble beaches and a number of beautiful, rustic hotels.
 It’s no wonder Dubrovnik has been labelled the ‘Pearl of the Adriatic’ and is beloved by locals and foreigners alike.
 With that signature timeless, medieval charm, it shouldn’t come as a surprise that Dubrovnik was a favourite filming location for Game of Thrones!